gvwilson/sensibleadventures/coriandel/coriandel.md

 He shook me.
 "Yes you can.
 Cup.
 Cup!
 You can do it, I know you can.
 But you have to do it yourself.
 I can't carry you for this bit."

 He was an idiot.
-Did he really think I would turn coward now that my death had found me?
+My death had found me---there was no need for him to whistle for his.
 I tried again.
 "Cannot... blood... in the water.
 Smell...
 Draw them..."

-He sighed.
-"I know it will.
-But we made it this far, right?
+"I know it will," he said.
+"But we made it this far, right?
 Here, look."
 He pulled a coil of rope from his bag and unwound it.
 "I'll go through first.
-You give me, what, twenty breaths, then you tug on this.
-I'll pull you through.
+Give me, what, twenty breaths, then I'll pull you through.
 All right?"

 He slipped the end of the rope under my back without waiting for an answer and started to knot it over my chest.
+I pushed his hands away weakly.
 "Too... short..."
 I gasped.
-I pushed his hands away weakly.
-"To go... through...
-Trail rope...  behind..."
+"Go... through... trail rope..."

-He sat back on his heels, then nodded slowly.
+He sat back on his heels, then nodded reluctantly.
 "All right.
-But don't you wait too long.
-You hear me?
+But don't you wait too long, you hear me?
 Damned if I'll have you in my dreams for the rest of my life."

-He emptied everything from his bag except the bonescuttle's head.
-A stopped glass jar with a dozen matches went into one pocket, a candle wrapped in waxed paper into the other, along with the twist of hair he had taken from the dead man who had been my mother's-side cousin.
+He emptied everything from his bag except the *iyemnelili*'s head.
+A twist of wax paper around a dozen matches went into one pocket and a stub of candle into the other, along with the twist of hair he had taken from the dead man who had been my mother's-side cousin.
 He re-slung his sword belt over one shoulder and under the opposite arm so that the blade hung down behind his back.
-He made sure the blade was loose in the scabbard, then shouldered his pack once again.
-He might have been something from the depths himself then, something hunchbacked with an evil familiar on his shoulder whispering in his ear.
+He made sure it was loose in its scabbard, then shouldered his pack once again.
+He looked like an *iyemnelili* himself then, a hunchback with an evil fetch on his shoulder whispering in his ear.

-He gripped my shoulder for a moment.
-"May Luck look on you kindly, or be distracted by more pressing business," he said formally.
+He gripped my arm for a moment.
+"May luck look on you kindly, or be distracted by more pressing business," he said formally.
 He took a deep breath, then another, and dove into the pool.

 I watched the rope trail after him.
 The end disappeared into the water, and then everything was still.
-I almost laughed once again.
+I almost laughed.
 He was an idiot.
 I am Darpani.
 We live on the grasslands.
 When would I have learned to swim?

 But when did a Darpani learn surrender, either?
 I bit my tongue to keep myself awake.
 Twenty, thirty, *la iy la iy*, like a child's counting song.
 I reached a